FACTBOX-Notable quotes of Britain's Queen Elizabeth | Entertainment

 FACTBOX-Notable quotes of Britain's Queen Elizabeth

-Britain's Queen Elizabeth, who celebrates her Platinum Jubilee in June, has never given an interview during her 70-year reign, but her regular public speeches sometimes give an insight into her private thoughts.
-Here is a selection of extracts from speeches, addresses and contributions to documentaries given by the queen:
+Britain's Queen Elizabeth, who is celebrating her Platinum Jubilee, has never given an interview during her 70-year reign, but her regular public speeches sometimes give an insight into her private thoughts.
+Here is a selection of extracts from speeches, addresses, and contributions to documentaries given by the queen:

 - Wartime broadcast with her younger sister, Princess Margaret, Oct.
 13, 1940.
 "We cheered the king and the queen on the balcony and then walked miles through the streets.
 I remember lines of unknown people linking arms and walking down Whitehall, all of us just swept along on a tide of happiness and relief.